Granjow/launchpad-mini/README.md

             'oooxxooo '
         ) );

 The string map is **9×9 characters** long without line breaks.
+The 9th character per row is the scene button on the right.
+The last row consists of the 8 buttons on top.

-All buttons with an `x` will be returned, all others will not.
+All buttons with a lowercase `x` will be returned, all others will not.
 The map can be shorter, e.g. `-xx` would produce `[ [1,0], [2,0] ]`.